tower-rs/tower/guides/inventing-service.md

 The issue is that we're capturing a `&mut self` and moving it into an async block.
 That means the lifetime of our future is tied to the lifetime of `&mut self`.
-This doesn't work for us since we might want to run our response futures on multiple threads to get better performance or produce multiple response futures and run them all in parallel.
+This doesn't work for us, since we might want to run our response futures on multiple threads to get better performance, or produce multiple response futures and run them all in parallel.
 That isn't possible if a reference to the handler lives inside the futures<sup>[2](#gats)</sup>.

-Instead we need convert the `&mut self` into an owned `self`.
+Instead we need to convert the `&mut self` into an owned `self`.
 That is exactly what `Clone` does:

 ```rust